 Getting Materials for a Course

 The JKM Library serves the students, faculty, and staff of McCormick Theological Seminary and the Lutheran School of Theology at Chicago.
-However, while we do provide course support, we are a separate institution, and our staff have no special access to the seminaries' curricular and course development.

 If you need a resource for a course, let us know!
 We will do our best to find and make that resource available to you.